glenn20/upy-esp32-experiments/README.md

-# My Experiments and Measurments with Micropython on ESP32* devices
+# My Experiments and Measurements with Micropython on ESP32* devices

 Here are some of my experiments and measurements on running micropython on ESP32* devices, including: